THE PLATINUM'S GAZE

 Min-ji's expression darkened.

-"One wants to weaponize them.
-Another wants to dissect them.
-We just want to understand."
+"If one wants to weaponize them, another wants to dissect them, we just want to understand."

 Jae-sung didn't trust her.